Skip to content ↓

 Computing

 Computing prepares pupils to participate in a digital world in which work and other activities are increasingly transformed by access to varied and developing technology.
-Pupils use ICT tools to find, explore, analyse, exchange and present information responsibly, creatively and with discrimination.
+Pupils use ICT tools to find, explore, analyse, exchange and present information responsibly, creatively and without discrimination.
 We believe that all children should be given opportunities to engage in a broad computing curriculum that ensures they are responsible, competent, confident and creative users of information and communication technology.
 We are well-equipped with IT infrastructure including laptop trollies, ipads and interactive whiteboards in all classrooms.

 Curriculum Statement for Computing